Grace E. Harris Hall, Fifth Floor

 Assistant professor and associate chair

-The purpose of the Focused Inquiry program is to cultivate in all VCU students the skills, knowledge and attitudes needed for collegiate and lifelong success through learning-centered experiences; to foster an environment of collaboration among its faculty; and to encourage excellence in the practice and scholarship of teaching and learning.
+The purpose of the Department of Focused Inquiry is to cultivate in all VCU students the skills, knowledge and attitudes needed for collegiate and lifelong success through learning-centered experiences; to foster an environment of collaboration among its faculty; and to encourage excellence in the practice and scholarship of teaching and learning.
 Faculty members are specialists in a range of disciplines and are dedicated to engaging students in curricular material that prepares them to become advanced thinkers in their majors, to be engaged citizens and to thrive as innovative and adaptable professionals.

-Focused Inquiry offers small, seminar-style classes for first- and second-year students as the foundation of the Core Curriculum at VCU.
+The department offers small, seminar-style classes for first- and second-year students as the foundation of the University Core Curriculum at VCU.
 All courses are designed to cultivate curiosity and critical thinking through a rigorous, process-oriented shared curriculum grounded in experiential and problem-based learning.
 First year students in UNIV 111 and UNIV 112 focus on developing skills in written and oral communication, critical thinking, ethical reasoning, information fluency and quantitative reasoning in a collaborative learning environment, remaining with the same classmates and instructor for both courses and exploring a shared course theme.
 In UNIV 200 students further hone their written communication, critical thinking and information fluency skills by developing an individually designed inquiry project through a semester-long collaborative process of questioning, researching, writing, reflecting and revising in a variety of modalities.
 The unit also offers five interdisciplinary Tier 2 courses: Food for Thought (UNIV 211), The Truth About Lying (UNIV 213), Finding Your Voice in Contemporary Society (UNIV 217), Pseudoscience (UNIV 222) and What’s the Big Idea?
 (UNIV 299).

 Teaching assistant programs